 The Arts University is a compact institution with over 3,000 students based on one campus.
 We are a creative community where both staff and students share a commitment to the disciplines of art, design, media and performance.

 Studying at AUB presents many opportunities to engage with the creative spirit that characterises life at the University.
 Students and staff work in partnership on an innovative programme of professional practice and research, with different disciplines encouraged to work together.

 The industry experience and engagement of our academics, and the advice and guidance of our impartial careers service, mean that our students are provided with a wide range of subject-specific and generic advice on employability.

-We will charge £9,000 a year for all undergraduate degree courses starting in 2014.
+We will charge £9,250 a year for all undergraduate degree courses starting in 2017.
 The Arts University is committed to providing high quality, studio – based teaching and learning with strong rates of professional progression by our students.
-The fee of £9,000 will remain fixed for the duration of the studies of students entering in 2014.

 Will the same fee be charged for every undergraduate course?